kfei/dotfiles/README.md

-dot-files
+dotfiles
 ===========

-My dot files and scripts.
+My dotfiles and scripts.